manufacture-dev/manufacture-dev.github.io/content/english/faq/_index.md

 Its role is to intervene with the teams to transmit good practices, the correct use of tools and the right culture in order to guide the organization towards sustainable efficiency:

-- Increase the skills of the teams on their development practices (tests, clean code, refactoring, TDD, Clean Architecture, etc.) and make them gain autonomy
+- Increase the skills of the teams on their development practices (tests, clean code, refactoring, TDD, clean architecture, etc.) and make them gain autonomy

 - Improve the organization of the team's work by promoting collaboration between the different actors (business and technical) through the implementation of BDD and DDD practices